 We recommend you proofread your CV in the mornings.
 This is because the morning light gives you a fresh and soothing feeling that helps you concentrate for a long period of time.
 It has been found that people have better recollection ability in the morning than in the evening.

 So if you are a night owl, try to go over things again for a last check in the morning!
 Sometimes things that looked great in the evening, have a different look in the morning.
-This is why we advocate for you to start proofing your CV with a fresh mind, preferably in the morning.
+This is why we advocate that you to start proofing your CV with a fresh mind, preferably in the morning.

 2. Think Like an Employer